davidbwaters/macos-modern-vscode-theme/README.md

 # MacOS Modern Theme

 MacOS Modern is a light Visual Studio Code theme styled to match native MacOS as closely as possible.
 Two color scheme variants and an icon theme are included.
+I HIGHLY recommend using the settings below for best results.

 **MacOS Modern - Xcode Low Key** + **MacOS Modern Minimal Icons**
 ![Minimal](images/screenshot1.png)